Former Alabama lawmaker pleads guilty to voter fraud charge for using fake address to run for office - KVIA

 Associated Press

 MONTGOMERY, Ala.
-(AP) — A former Alabama lawmaker has pleaded guilty to a voter fraud charge that he rented a closet-sized space in a home to fraudulently run for office in a district where he did not live.
-Former state Rep. David Cole pleaded Tuesday to a charge of voting in an authorized location.
+(AP) — A former Alabama lawmaker has pleaded guilty to a voter fraud charge after he rented a closet-size space in a home to fraudulently run for office in a district where he did not live.
+Former state Rep. David Cole pleaded Tuesday to a charge of voting in an unauthorized location.
 A judge sentenced the Republican from Huntsville to 60 days in jail.
-The remainder of his three-year sentence suspended under a plea agreement reached with prosecutors.
-Prosecutors said Cole signed a lease in 2021 and paid $5 per month for a 5-by-5 foot space in a home to run for Alabama House District 10.
+The remainder of his three-year sentence is suspended under a plea agreement reached with prosecutors.
+Prosecutors said Cole signed a lease in 2021 and paid $5 per month for a 5-by-5-foot space in a home to run for Alabama House District 10.